tavinathanson/rebeccaandtavi.com/_posts/2000-01-03-weddingevents.md

 color: black
 circlephoto: circlephoto2
 ---
-Our wedding ceremony and reception will take place at the Hyatt Regency, Princeton NJ 102 Carnegie Center Dr, Princeton, NJ 08540

 ### Schedule

 Our wedding ceremony and reception will take place at the Hyatt Regency, Princeton NJ